-Eleven countries in Epcot – all about Epcot’s World Showcase, including snacks, restaurants, attractions, and more.
+Eleven countries in Epcot – all about the Epcot World Showcase, including snacks, restaurants, attractions, and more.

-I am a former member of the Disney Parks Moms Panel and have experienced some of these on complimentary press trips at Walt Disney World, but all opinions are my own.
+I am a former member of the Disney Parks Moms Panel and have experienced the Epcot World Showcase on complimentary press trips at Walt Disney World, but all opinions are my own.

 Eleven Countries in Epcot – The World Showcase

 The World Showcase is approximately 1.2 miles around, but during that short walk, you’ll be able to experience the food, products, and culture of a variety of vary different countries.
 The World Showcase is typically open a few hours after the park opens (usually at 11am), and with so many different cuisines, it’s great place for lunch or dinner.
 How many countries are there in Epcot?
 There are currently eleven – although there’s definitely room for more!
 Every so often, there are rumors about a new country entering the showcase.

 The Mexican pavilion features four different restaurants serving delicious Mexican cuisine.
 Our favorite is the table service San Angel Inn, which is adjacent to the Gran Fiesta Tour ride.
 Although the ride is geared toward younger kids, mine still love it.
 The San Angel Inn looks like it’s in the middle of Mexico in the evening.
 The food is great, but the atmosphere is even better!
 You’ll want to make advance dining reservations because it does book up.

 If you love margaritas, you’ll find some delicious ones here.
 La Cava del Tequila features a wide range of tequilas and margaritas.
 Get one to go if you’d like to drink while strolling around the World Showcase.
 You can also enjoy your margarita right in La Cava.